-Through the Chemistry and Physical Sciences program, certified by the American Chemical Society, you will emerge proficient and confident to perform in today’s dynamic world of science.
+Through our majors, you will emerge proficient and confident to perform in today’s dynamic world of science.
 In addition to developing analytical thinking skills and foundational classroom theory, you will be immersed in hands-on laboratory experiences in state-of-the-art facilities, with the unique opportunity to conduct research alongside faculty, sometimes as early as sophomore year.

 Located on the New York City campus, the Haskins Laboratory is a scientific research center producing ground-breaking and internationally recognized research on parasitic disease.
 The Laboratory offers you one-of-a-kind, valuable educational opportunities to conduct critical research alongside faculty and laboratory staff, as you are immersed in real-life studies that impact human health around the world.

-The Dyson Hall of Science, located on the Pleasantville campus, houses teaching and research laboratories that provide you experiential learning opportunities that allow you to develop crucial skills in critical thinking, data analysis, instrument usage, and research processes.
+The Dyson Hall of Science on the Pleasantville campus and the Goldstein Laboratories in New York City house teaching and research laboratories that provide you experiential learning opportunities that allow you to develop crucial skills in critical thinking, data analysis, instrument usage, and research processes.

 Cutting-edge facilities and equipment contribute directly to the esteemed learning experience provided by the Chemistry and Physical Sciences faculty.
 You will have many opportunities to work hands-on with the latest technology that will prepare you for today’s world of science.

 The Chemistry and Physical Sciences program offers the distinctive opportunity for you to be involved in faculty research, in some cases as early as sophomore year.
 Faculty-student research encourages your interest in the field of chemistry, provides you experiential learning with modern instrumentation, and fosters collaboration with other students and science faculty.